arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 [Rovio tried 51 games before hitting upon Angry Birds](http://www.fastcompany.com/1826976/dirty-little-secret-overnight-successes).
 We tend to hear a lot more about the chart busting numbers of Angry Birds than the struggles of the previous 51 games.
 In my opinion, their success was the *journey* of the *52* experiments, and *not* just the final one.

-We recently had learnings from an MVP that we put out, and experiments that we ran.
+We at [Levitum](http://www.levitum.com) recently had learnings from an MVP that we put out, and experiments that we ran.
 In the spirit of openly sharing how I've tried to apply Lean Startup principles to a new venture, I'm going to outline how we went about things, and what I've learnt.

 ## Initial Vision